BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 ![Simple Decorator: Enter Room](images/DecoratorEnterRoom.png)

-The node __Negation__ is a Decorator that inverts the result returned by its child; Negation followed by the node called __DoorOpen__ is therefore equivalent to
+The node __Inverter__ is a Decorator that inverts the result returned by its child; Inverter followed by the node called __DoorOpen__ is therefore equivalent to

     "Is the door closed?".